 Hospital vs GP Placement

-Total time spent in hospital posts may be longer or shorter than 18 months (the current standard).
+Total time spent in hospital posts may be longer or shorter than 12 months (the current standard).
 Total training time is not always exactly the minimum 36 months FTE and may last slightly longer.
 There is a minimum time in both hospitals and GP of 12 months FTE over a 3 year scheme.
 The remainder can be made up from either area.
 Any job must usually be a minimum of 3 months full time equivalent (FTE) to count for training.
-It is possible, however, to gain all the competences required in a shorter period, assuming the agreement of the ARCP panel.
-This depends upon regular e-portfolio entries demonstrating learning during this period, evidence of review meetings with your CS and ES during this time, and no periods of sick leave during the post.

 LTFT Hospital Posts